brooklynrail/brooklynrail-platform/content/events/2020/10/jeffrey-gibson-with-nick-bennett-and-amber-jamilla-musser.md

 ---
 title: Jeffrey Gibson with Nick Bennett and Amber Jamilla Musser
-summary: Painter Jeffrey Gibson will be in conversation with Rail Curatorial Assistant Nick Bennett and Amber Jamilla Musser.
+summary: Painter Jeffrey Gibson will be in conversation with Rail Curatorial Assistant Nick Bennett and professor and author Amber Jamilla Musser.
 We'll conclude with a poetry reading from Elinor Nauen.
 people:
   - person: jeffrey-gibson
     event_bio: >-